Divorce Is Not An Ending. It is the Start To Your Next Chapter.

 This is certainly true in military divorce cases, where military-specific processes and procedures come into play.

 At Mitchell Highlander LLC, we know how to work with those procedures in order to protect your interests and pursue your goals.
-From offices in Maryville, Greenville and O’Fallon, near Scott Air Force Base, we have a proven record of effective representation on behalf of service members and their spouses.
+From offices in Edwardsville, Greenville and O’Fallon, near Scott Air Force Base, we have a proven record of effective representation on behalf of service members and their spouses.

 Call 618-855-9033 to discuss your specific situation with an experienced Illinois lawyer.

 When a military marriage falters, several aspects of service life can affect how divorce proceedings are initiated and resolved.
 Our law firm has experience handling a full range of these military-specific matters, including: